Skip to content

 Mauritania: The Arab Country the World Seems to Have Forgotten (And 6 Stunning Attractions)

 Located in the historic part of the city known as Medina, the construction of the Grand Mosque took about six years during the 1970s.
 It was made so big to take in up to 20,000 people, and there is also a museum, a school for teaching Islamic studies, and a library attached to it.
-The mosque is surrounded by many other historic buildings, most of which, in themselves, are beautiful tourist attractions as well.
+The mosque is surrounded by many other historic buildings, most of which are beautiful tourist attractions as well.

 2. Banc d’Arguin National Park